 High Functioning but Still Addicted

-The stereotype that most addicts live the street or are poor is just wrong.
+Just because someone is able to maintain employment or keep up a false mirage of productive living does not mean they don’t have an addiction.
+If someone is noticing signs of physical or psychological withdrawl, regardless of their station in life, it is time to get help.
+The stereotype that most addicts live in the streets or are poor is just wrong.
 The truth is that most addicts have a steady job and regular pay.6

 : US National Library of Medicine – National Institutes of Health – Chronic Stress, Drug Use, and Vulnerability to Addiction